Big Chico Creek Ecological Reserve

 Public walk-in access for nature viewing is open from dawn to dusk every day (except for hunt days, which are noted on the website).
 All public access is walk-in only from the gated area unless granted access otherwise.
 Hiking, flower, and wildlife observing are compatible with the educational goal of the reserve.
 Please use common sense to prevent habitat damage.

-Pets and swimming are prohibited; fishing is allowed.
+Pets and swimming are prohibited.